 10. Federal drawing room

-A Federal drawing room is the ultimate space for showcasing your finest furniture and decorative accents in a highly curated a serpentine-front sideboard to display silver service pieces or fine porcelain, placing it against a wall painted in a soft, neutral a grouping of four shield-back chairs around a central drum table to create a focal point for intimate use of floor-to-ceiling silk draperies with simple swags adds a touch of theatricality and elegance to the room should feel like a gallery of early American art and craft, where every piece of furniture is selected for its exceptional beauty.
+A Federal drawing room is the ultimate space for showcasing your finest furniture and decorative accents in a highly curated environment.
+Choose a serpentine-front sideboard to display silver service pieces or fine porcelain, placing it against a wall painted in a soft, neutral cream.
+Arrange a grouping of four shield-back chairs around a central drum table to create a focal point for intimate gatherings.
+The use of floor-to-ceiling silk draperies with simple swags adds a touch of theatricality and elegance to the windows.
+This room should feel like a gallery of early American art and craft, where every piece of furniture is selected for its exceptional beauty.

 11. Federal furniture arrangement